 Can You Afford to Hire a Fatal Accident Attorney?

-We don’t let up-front fees or hourly charges stand in your way of seeking legal assistance.
+A fatal car accident attorney doesn’t let up-front fees or hourly charges stand in your way of seeking legal assistance.
 Our clients pay nothing out of pocket for our expertise.
-We work on a contingency-fee basis.
+We work on a contingency fee basis.
 We only get paid when we win your case.

-When to File Your Fatal Car Accident Lawsuit
+When Should You File Your Fatal Car Accident Lawsuit in Birmingham?

 The statute for wrongful death in Alabama is two years.
 You must start your claim within two years of your loved one’s fatal accident or risk losing your chance to receive compensation.
-Our fatal accident lawyers in Birmingham can stay on top of important deadlines and handle your case with care.
+An Alabama fatal accident lawyer can stay on top of important deadlines and handle your case with care.

 Consult With a Member of Our Birmingham Fatal Accident Team